zhiyingy/zhiyingy.github.io/CChess.md

 plan to achieve: <br />
 · a UI that the player can click on the board to play Xiangqi with our solver. <br />
+· a UI that demonstrates how a solver can play against another solver. <br />
 · a solver that are trained using minmax to beat an amateur 80% of the time. <br />

 Hope to achieve: <br />
 Implement the solver using MonteCarlo Tree Search algorithm. <br />

-At the poster session, we want to show a demo of how to play the game with our AI, and runtime comparison for making a move using different vector size.
+At the poster session, we want to show a demo of how to play the game with our solver, and how our solver can play against itself.
+We also want to show a runtime comparison for making a move using different vector size.

 ### Platform Choice
 We will choose C++ for its high-performance and completeness and various existing C++ based parallel libraries.
+Since the workload is heavy, we want something hat has high-performance.

 We will be using CUDA when exploiting paralleism.
 We will train our solver on ghc machines.